dhaberst/LeapMotionInterface-302/README.md

 LICENSE
 =======

-Copyright c 2016 Daniel Haberstock, Marcin Pietrasik, Randy Wong, Yufei Zhang, Maciej Ogrocki
+Copyright 2016 Daniel Haberstock, Marcin Pietrasik, Randy Wong, Yufei Zhang, Maciej Ogrocki

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.